 If you make a withdrawal from an ordinary investment account, you have to pay

 taxes.
 But withdrawals from a 529 account for qualified higher education expenses

 aren't subject to federal taxes.
 Many states even offer state tax benefits for

 investing in your home state's plan.

 The price of college is rising much faster than inflation.
 So that means you're going to want to save the most that you can.
 Wealthfront's 529, sponsored by the State of Nevada, has a generous contribution limit available - up to $370,000 per child.
-If there are funds leftover, you can even change the beneficiary to another child.
+If there are funds leftover, you can even change the beneficiary to another family member.